The Museum Collection

 Please contact us to arrange an appointment to access the archives, giving at least 3 weeks notice.
 We receive a high volume of research requests and our capacity for researchers is limited, though we’ll do our best to accommodate everyone.

-Please note that the archive and museum collections will be closed to researchers in December 2023 and January 2024 to allow us to carry out essential work.
+Please note that the archive and museum collections will be closed to researchers in July 2024 to allow us to carry out essential work.
 We apologise for any inconvenience this may cause.

 More about the Archive Collections